velvetkevorkian/website-2021/posts/blog/further-variations-ad-infinitum.md

 [![Infinite3dLines02](https://farm5.static.flickr.com/4129/4983478292_efae864b1d_m.jpg){:
 width="240" height="240"}][4]

-To be honest the still images don\'t really do these sketches justice, since the whole point is that they can go on without requiring interaction.
+To be honest the still images don't really do these sketches justice, since the whole point is that they can go on without requiring interaction.
 To get the full effect, you should check them out on
 OpenProcessing: [the 2d version is here][5] while the